Not Every Mountain

-an original work by Rude Mechs
+created by Rude Mechs and ensemble

-About the show
+About the workshop performance

 Since 1995, Rude Mechs has created and produced a genre-defying slate of original works in Texas and toured nationally and abroad.
 Not Every Mountain is the first episode in Perverse Results, the ensemble’s long-form experiment in episodic collaboration.